tarwn/lessthandot-hugo/blogs/content/posts/2011-05-02-sql-server-dba-tip-4.md

 type: post
 date: 2011-05-02T10:26:00+00:00
 ID: 1130
-excerpt: 'SQL Server performs best when paired with hardware and an OS configured only for the core functionality of the SQL Server Engine.
-Installing other features along with the engine can degrade performance and the engine’s ability to process transactions. &hellip;'
+excerpt: SQL Server performs best when paired with hardware and an OS configured only for the core functionality of the SQL Server Engine.
+Installing other features along with the engine can degrade performance and the engine's ability to process transactions. &hellip;
 url: /index.php/datamgmt/dbadmin/sql-server-dba-tip-4/
 views:
   - 4855